airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

 # NATS.io

-The **NATS Adapter** in FastAgency allows you to integrate your workflows with the [**NATS.io MQ**](https://nats.io/){target="_blank"} message broker.
-This interface is suitable for setups in VPN-s or, in combination with the [**`FastAPIAdapter`**](../../../api/fastagency/adapters/fastapi/FastAPIAdapter.md) to serve public workflows in an authenticated, secure manner.
-To simplify such integrations, we will connect our [**NATS**](https://nats.io/){target="_blank"}-based message queue with a [**FastAPI**](https://fastapi.tiangolo.com/){target="_blank"} application.
+The **NATS Adapter** in FastAgency enables seamless integration of your workflows with the [**NATS.io MQ**](https://nats.io/){target="_blank"} message broker, providing a scalable and flexible solution for building distributed applications.

+## Use Cases

+This section outlines the scenarios where it's particularly beneficial to use the NATS Adapter.

-## Why Use NATS Adapter?
+### When to Use the NATS Adapter:
-The NATS Adapter offers several benefits:

-- **Scalability**: With the **NATS Adapter**, workflows are executed by multiple workers that connect to the [**NATS.io MQ**](https://nats.io/){target="_blank"}.
-These workers can run on different machines or even in different data centers or cloud providers, enabling horizontal scalability.
-- **Distributed Architecture**: [**NATS.io MQ**](https://nats.io/){target="_blank"} is a distributed message broker that ensures reliable and efficient message delivery across complex, distributed environments.
-It allows for seamless communication between various components of your application.
+- **Default Client Application**: If you prefer using the default Mesop client provided by FastAgency without the need to build your own client application.

+- **High User Demand**: When your application requires high scalability to handle a large number of users or messages, and you are comfortable with a more complex production setup involving a message broker.
+For example, it's well-suited for building a scalable chat application for a larger company or external customers.

+- **Conversation Auditing**: If you need the ability to audit conversations, the NATS Adapter provides the necessary infrastructure to enable this feature.

 ## Architecture Overview

-At a high level we have two FastAgency applications: the **FastAgency Mesop App** and the **FastAgency Nats App**.
-These applications work together to provide a seamless interface between the client and the underlying AutoGen workflows.
+The following diagram illustrates the high-level architecture of an application using the **NATS Adapter with Mesop UI** as its frontend:

 ![Mesop Nats](../images/mesop_nats.png)

+The system consists of two main components:

 ### FastAgency Mesop App

-The FastAgency Mesop App serves as the front-end interface for our system.
-It contains:
+The FastAgency Mesop App serves as the frontend interface for the system.
+It includes:

-- **Mesop UI**: Provides a web interface for users to interact with the workflows.
+- **Mesop UI**: A web interface for users to interact with the workflows.
 It communicates with both the client and the NATS Provider.
-- **Nats Provider**: The [**NATS.io MQ**](https://nats.io/){target="_blank"} message broker, responsible for handling message communication between different parts of the system.
+- **NATS Provider**: The [**NATS.io MQ**](https://nats.io/){target="_blank"} message broker responsible for handling message communication between different parts of the system.

 This app handles all client interactions and presents the results back to the user.

-### FastAgency Nats App
+### FastAgency NATS App

-The FastAgency Nats App forms the backend of our system and consists of:
+The FastAgency NATS App forms the backend of the system and consists of:

 - **AutoGen Workflows**: The workflows defined using the AutoGen framework.
 They are executed by the workers in the NATS Adapter.
-- **Nats Adapter**: Responsible for connecting to the NATS Provider, receiving workflow initiation messages, and distributing them to the workers for execution.
+- **NATS Adapter**: Responsible for connecting to the NATS Provider, receiving workflow initiation messages, and distributing them to the workers for execution.

 ### Interaction Flow